andreafuturi/DenoVitePreact/README.md

 ### Interactivity

+The interactive tag enables client-side interactivity.
 Every component is only server side rendered by default.
 To make the component executes javascript code on the browser you have 2 options:

 - Use the withInteractivity HOC: